 b) Gratuities

-Small gratuities may be made by Members to employees at their discretion in appreciation of services of a "˜waiting' nature provided on Club premises.
-The Captain's Committee may, at their discretion, collect gifts or money for the Club employees generally or for a particular employee on a special occasion.
+Small gratuities may be made by Members to employees at their discretion in appreciation of services of a “waiting” nature provided on Club premises.
+The Captain's Committee may, at their discretion, collect gifts or money for Club employees generally or for a particular employee on a special occasion.
 All tips are shared equally amongst relevant employees via their monthly payslip in line with HMRC guidelines.

 c) Membership Levy Card